cheerfulghost/cheerful-fortune/README.md

 # Cheerful Fortune

-Cheerful Fortune looks to recreate some of the functionality of BSD Fortune in a single page web app.
+Cheerful Fortune looks to recreate some of the functionality of BSD Fortune in a single page web app and add new stuff like text-to-speech functionality.

 We use Jekyll to manage the site, Bootstrap to make things pretty and jQuery to load the fortune files and randomly select a good one.

 The fortune files were pulled from the original BSD Fortune and many other sources cited below.